This is the rules and meta thread for the Car Shopping Round.

 - It’s generally okay to write short blurbs (<100 words) for each car if you intend to go into more detail with a short list later.

 - It can also be okay (if you are confident) to start off with a “Bin” post that immediately discards all the cars that completely failed to meet the brief.

 - Just make sure whatever you write conveys that you did properly consider the car and not ignore it completely.

-- CHEATING: Exploits and hacks are obviously forbidden.
+- CHEATING: Exploits, hacks and alt accounts are obviously forbidden.
 You get called out, I get called in.
 If you’re proven to have done a dodgy, you’ll be barred from CSR indefinitiely.
 On a lighter note sometimes it’s just an honest mistake and there’s a mod or a body that behaves funnily.
 There’s no need to punish anyone there, just have to make a note of those and move on.

 - FAILURE TO COMMENCE ROUND: the new host has failed to post round rules 24 hours after the end of the previous round without notice.
 The next available host on the list of winners takes up the mantle.
 If there are none, then the highest ranking available user of the previous round will host.

 - FAILURE TO CONCLUDE ROUND: The host has failed to post round results 72 hours after the round submission deadline without notice.
 Usually there’s some reasonable explanation and if possible the round will be judged.
 If this is not possible in a timely fashion and the consensus from participants is to move on, then the highest ranking available user of the previous round will host the next round.
 The round itself may be concluded by the previous host at a later time, or, if abandoned, a poll may be held and decided by all.